pmy1733/SafaricomCatalogue/README.md

   ## User Stories
    Safaricom new Joiners
-  As a safaricom new employee ,i want to view a list of all safaricom Products so that i can have visibility of all products As a safaricom new employee , i want to search product per department so that i can learn more on the Product
+  As a safaricom new employee ,i want to view a list of all safaricom Products so that i can have visibility of all products As a safaricom new employee , i want to search product per department so that i can learn more about the Product
 ## Contact information
 * Phone:
 * Email: